tigressine/shellcuts/docs/README.rst

 installation
 ------------

-Shellcuts is meant to be easy to install. *You can use any of the following methods.* Since this program is written in `Python 3`_, you need the latest version installed for it to work!
+Shellcuts is meant to be easy to install--use any of the following methods.
+You need the latest version of `Python 3`_ installed for it to work!

 **METHOD 1:** Install with Pip_